 The registered variant names are Loban, Laban and Lobbin.
 We know that the spellings of Loban and Lobban were used indiscriminately in the 17th and 18th Centuries and there were some other similar spellings before that.
 We know that the Dutch Laban line originated from a Loban in the 1620’s.
 We also know of two Loban family names that were changed to Logan; probably there are others.
 While I include the latter as genetic family, we are not researching Logan as a name, since most Logans are unrelated.
 Stephanie Falls is co-leader of a DNA Logan study group associated with Family Tree DNA, and they also maintain a Pre1800sLogans Yahoo Groups page.
 People interested in Logan should seek information there.

 19th C. histories suggest that the name Loban arose in the Inverness area in the 14th C., near Drumderfit, and that these Lobans populated the Black Isle area of Ross-shire and neighboring Inverness (see Origin and history page).
 These are the people I have mentioned as “Inverness” Lobbans.
-As noted above, we are testing the hypothesis that the Lobans of NE Scotland are all derived from a 16th C. progenitor who picked up the Scots name.
+As noted above, we are testing the hypothesis that the Lobans of NE Scotland are all derived from a 15th~16th C. progenitor who picked up the Scots name.
 It is already clear that this group, which we now (May 2019) think has Flemish roots, is genetically unrelated to the Inverness Lobbans.
-It is likely that the name has more than these two genetic origins.
+It is possible that the name has more than these two genetic origins.

 Several factors caused large numbers of Scots to migrate, first toward other, especially urban areas in Scotland and later to England and overseas.
 These factors include the successions of poor harvests during the depths of the “Little Ice Age,” ca. 1675–1715, when landlords often had to waive some or all of the rents due from the people (reference); Lowland Clearances of the late 1700s; and the mechanization of agriculture and weaving in the 1800s.
 And, as Malcolm Lobban notes in his book (p.
 21), in feudal times when the common people were considered part of a landowner’s property, if a feudal superior obtained a grant of new lands, it would have been in his interest to transplant several of his own trusted vassals in key positions among the indigenous “nayffs” (natives) on the new property to make his presence felt.
 Having mapped it out, I hope eventually to understand the Lobban diaspora against this historical background.